EtherDream/web2img/README.md

 Q: Will new features be added?

-A: This project is just an experiment in the past, now there is a new project named [freecdn](https://github.com/EtherDream/freecdn), which is much more powerful. (better docs will be released soon)
+A: This project is just an experiment, there is a new project named [freecdn](https://github.com/EtherDream/freecdn) which is much more powerful. (better docs will be released soon)

 ## License